Completions

 What changes when this is an agent skill

-The Completions news-ingestion skill aggregates across every relevant source — NewsAPI, GNews, Google News, regional newspaper RSS feeds, local-business-journal feeds, neighborhood blogs — into one per-location news stream.
+Pulls news from every relevant source — NewsAPI, GNews, Google News, regional newspaper RSS feeds, local business-journal feeds, neighborhood blogs — into one news stream per location.

-Per-location geo-targeting filters by service-area geography (configurable drive-time radius or ZIP-cluster).
+Geographic filtering happens per location.
+Configurable as drive-time radius or ZIP cluster.
 Each location only sees news from its catchment.
-Semantic relevance filtering removes the 80% of articles that are nationally-syndicated content with a city dateline but no actual local relevance — only articles materially about the location's market promote.
+A relevance classifier removes the 80% of articles that are nationally syndicated content with a city dateline but no actual local relevance.

-Crisis-signal detection runs every 15 minutes during business hours.
-Articles flagged for negative sentiment plus brand-category-competitor mentions escalate to the crisis-detection cross-cutting agent for human review.
+Crisis detection runs every 15 minutes during business hours.
+Articles flagged for negative sentiment plus a brand, category, or competitor mention escalate to a human reviewer.

 Agents that include this skill